jfrogren/old-bibnotes/world2018housing.md

 > (p.
 66) Life span housing (also known as life cycle housing, lifetime homes or adaptable housing) can accommodate changes in human functioning over a person’s life span, enabling the occupants to remain in their homes as long as possible.
 Universal design (or universal housing) is an approach to the design, construction and adaptation of housing to meet the needs of all occupants regardless of their age, functioning or social situation (373).

-_'Life span housing'_ är ett för mig nytt begrepp mendet verkar ju vara relevant och i linje med Universal Design samt de tankar om flexibilitet i boendet som framkom i forskningscirklarna.
+_'Life span housing'_ är ett för mig nytt begrepp men det verkar ju vara relevant och i linje med Universal Design samt de tankar om flexibilitet i boendet som framkom i forskningscirklarna.

 > (p.
 66) Non-accessible home environments expose people with functional impairments (p.
 67) to risk of falls and injuries, restricts social participation, negatively affects quality of life, and increases the burden on caregivers and external social services (376, 377).